No More Room in Hell: Sequel

 On October 28, 2016, a teaser trailer was posted on the official No More Room in Hell YouTube channel.
 Later, developers began talking about the development of the game through blog posts on the No More Room in Hell 2 developer blog.

 On May 25, 2017, it was announced on the Unreal Engine website that No More Room in Hell was given US$275,000 in that round of Unreal Dev Grants.

 No More Room in Hell 2 released its official trailer at the MathChief's Game Expo in 2021.
 Originally, No More Room in Hell 2 was slated to be released on October 31, 2022, to commemorate Halloween, but its release was delayed after their development team had secured a partnership that enabled them to spend more of their time to developing their product.

-As a result, the release of the game has been delayed to an undecided future date.
+On June 7, 2024, it was announced through an official trailer at the Summer Game Fest 2024 that No More Room in Hell 2 will release through early access on Halloween, though this was later revised to October 22.
+Torn Banner Studios served as the game's developer and publisher.
+The sequel was met with mixed reviews in Early Access, with critics praising the game's vision and atmosphere, while criticizing its game-breaking bugs and server issues.
+Torn Banner Studios has issued hotfixes to address bugs.